 Q: Will substances that I use regularly, like vitamins, penicillin, aspirin, and caffeine affect the results in any way?

 Answer: No. Rapid drug tests react to drugs and drug metabolites from illicit substances, which have a different chemical structure than OTC substances.
 While prescription substances may appear as a non-negative on an instant/rapid drug test, lab analysis and medical review should always be used to confirm any non-negative results and rule out any substances that may be legitimately prescribed and taken as prescribed.
 This means taking a legitimate prescription is never of concern on a drug test.
 Do NOT stop taking a legitimate prescription prescribed by your doctor for purposes of drug testing.

-Q: What is the price of a drug test done in your office?
+Q: What is the price of a drug test?